Can 20 hours make a difference in a year?

 Problem: Ironically, I spend too much time figuring out how much time I spent this week on billable work.

-Try Timely (14 day free trial).
+Try Timely (14-day free trial).
 Timely sits in the background and records every activity for you, so you don’t need to spend that hour trying to figure out how you managed your time this week.
 It's all summarised in a handy dashboard, so you can see time spent on a particular client or how much time you spend on billable work in a week.
 It integrates with most of the tools that lawyers use and will only interrupt you to describe the new task you are working on.
 Timely is available on most devices including mobile.

 Problem: I visit about 20 external clients a week and often spend Saturday morning looking for all the train receipts and putting them into a spreadsheet.

 You need a Pleo company card.
 (Give your accounts team a heads up about their free trial).
-With Pleo you get a company card and real-time notifications every time you make a purchase, which reminds you to take a snapshot of the receipt.
-All your spending is then automatically categorised and sent directly to your finance team, so you don’t have to worry about filling in detailed expense sheets at the end of the month.
+With Pleo, you get a company card and real-time notifications every time you make a purchase, which reminds you to take a snapshot of the receipt.
+All your spending is then automatically categorized and sent directly to your finance team, so you don’t have to worry about filling in detailed expense sheets at the end of the month.
 Pleo is also available on mobile app so you can keep track of things on the go.

 Problem: I’m constantly getting distracted by colleagues asking me where to find a specific template in our DMS.

-Try Notion (test it out for free), it's an easy to use Wiki for you and your work colleagues.
+Try Notion (test it out for free), it's an easy-to-use Wiki for you and your work colleagues.
 It's a time saver because everything is in one place, so you don’t have to crawl through folders, emails and remember where those case commentaries live.
-And it lets you collaborate on spreadsheets, databases, notes, calendars and to do lists.
+And it lets you collaborate on spreadsheets, databases, notes, calendars and to-do lists.
 It can act as a project planner and tracker and so much more.
 It probably gets rid of 3-5 different apps that you were using to do each individual task.
 Notion is available as a desktop and mobile app.

-Of course these are just some examples.
+Of course, these are just some examples.
 The goal shouldn’t be to take this list of tools but to really spend some time to notice the small things that are taking up your time.
 Seemingly insignificant moments can add up to a significant amount of time in the course of the year.
 Luckily it works both ways.
 So tackle one task at a time, become a time-efficient pro in that task, and move on to the next time waster.
-Don’t forget to figure out what valuable work you will focus on in your new found time.
+Don’t forget to figure out what valuable work you will focus on in your newfound time.
 Set clear goals for yourself, either in monthly or quarterly intervals and stick to these timescales.
 Get ready to feel an amazing sense of achievement!